 When you put money into your pension it goes into one or more funds of your choice.
 You'll see on the right what a fund is.
-We offer a number of different funds for you to invest in and they each aim to invest money in a slightly different way.
+We offer a number of different funds for you to invest in and each invests money in a slightly different way.
 This means you have a choice of funds that might suit your own investment aims.